 5. Fireplace Mantel Decor: Look To Nature

 Another essential concept that applies not only to fireplace mantel shelf arrangement, but pretty much all key styling spaces of a room.
-Flower (real or faux), plotted plants, etc. are great but don’t overlook the leaves, foliage, twigs and branches.
+Flower (real or faux), plotted plants, etc. are great but don’t overlook the leaves, foliage, twigs and branches and you can find many of these at the dollar store for your decor.
 If you need inspiration, just google ‘Ikebana‘ (the famous Japanese art of flower arrangement) and have a look at some specimens and you need not go any further!

 This type of arrangements with their organic shapes make your mantel décor more dynamic in nature since they encourage the visual movement of the eye.
 Moreover, these living elements add richer texture to the arrangement and also furnish you with greater scope for making changes to the arrangement so you can keep it looking fresh.
 On the other extreme, if you are a fan or flawless symmetry, you may also settle for some topiaries.